 - B.A.
 Human Development - Pacific Oaks College

-Lorimer, M. (2018).
+Lorimer, M. (in press).
 Engaging adolescent struggling readers through decision-making tole play simulation: Using primary source document.
 Reading & Writing Quarterly.

 Lorimer, M. (2016).
 Cultivating aesthetic education and creative expression for teachers and students in migrant education.
 Art Education Journal, 69(3), 35-43.